rudidude86/gura-lang.github.io/documents/String-and-Binary.md

 <tr><td><code>d</code></td><td>8 bytes</td><td>Packs or unpacks a double precision floating point number.</td></tr>
 </table>

-A byte order of numbers in 16-bit, 32-bit and 64-bit size can be controlled by the following specifiers.
+By default, byte order of numbers in 16-bit, 32-bit and 64-bit size is a little endian.
-The default is a little endian.
+You can change the order by using the following specifiers:

 <table>
 <tr><th>Specifier</th><th>Note</th></tr>